 If GC-MS results determine that the essential oil contains an unsuitable level of certain constituents, distillers or producers may adulterate the oil so that the oil appears to be of higher quality.

-Organoleptic Analysis // Is undertaken to determine aromatic quality of an essential oil.
+Organoleptic Analysis // This is undertaken to determine the aromatic quality of essential oils.
 This analysis - a combination of aroma (smell), texture (touch), colour (sight), as well as taste.
 While taste is not always necessary, it can play an important part of an evaluation for certain essential oils.
 Colour variation can also be a very important indicator of quality and is also used to detect an older or oxidised essential oil.

 Physicochemical Tests // These are physical measurements using specific instruments in the lab checking:

 Refractive Index // Of an essential oil is a unique number that designates how the oil responds too and bends light.
 Essentially, it is a measurement that tests how the speed of light is altered when passing through the oil.
 An oil's refractive index can be compared to that of a reliable sample.

 Optical Rotation // Is determined by a polarimeter, it means the angle of degrees at which the oil passed through light.

 Specific Gravity // A Specific Gravity (SG) is the ratio of the weight of liquid to that of an equal volume at the same temperature.
 This is done by using a density meter.